PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Partial auto-cat
-Given that SkyComb Analyst will most likely only identify *some* of the animals detected in a flight:
+Given that SkyComb Analyst will most likely only auto-cat *some* of the animals detected in a flight:
 - Manual categorisation can be applied to the unidentified animals.
 - Good population estimates with error ranges can be calculated.
 - If needed, additional flights can add extra data